system-transparency/stfe/README.md

 analyzed by monitors.

 Additional metadata needs can be included in the data that the checksum covers, and the data itself can be stored in a public unauthenticated archive.
 Log APIs and data formats should also follow the principle of minimal common denominator.
 We are still in the process of analyzing this further.

-### Spam mitigations
+### Spam and log poisoning
-Important factors: leaf is small, leaf is signed.
+Trillian personalities usually have an _admission criteria_ that determines who can include what in the log.
+Without an admission criteria, the log is subject to both spam (large volumes of data) and poisoning (harmful data).

+The advantage of a small leaf is that spamming the log to such an extend that it becomes a significant storage and bandwidth burden becomes harder.
+It also makes the log's policy easier, e.g., a max data limit is not necessary.

+Because every leaf is signed it is possible to apply rate limits per namespace.
+As a toy example one could require that a namespace is registered before use, and that the registration component enforces a single namespace per top-level domain.
+To spam the log you would need an excessive number of domain names.

+A more subtle advantage of not logging the actual data is that it becomes more difficult to poison the log with something harmful.
+Transparency logs are really cryptographic, append-only, and tamper-evident data structures: nothing can be removed or modified until the log shuts down.
+Therefore, as few bytes as possible should be arbitrary in the log's leaf.
+A reasonable goal could be to not take on a larger risk than Certificate Transparency.

 ##
 <a name="footnote-1">1</a>: